Remi-Coulom/joedb/doc/source/intro.rst

 Introduction
 ============

 joedb is the "journal-only embedded database".
 In joedb, only a log of all data modifications is stored in permanent storage.
 A compiler takes a relational database schema as input and produces C++ code.
 This code can load the data from the journal file into transparently persistent C++ data structures.
 This way, data can be efficiently manipulated by native code, without using SQL.
-The philosophy of joedb is to offer a simple minimalist low-level mechanism for persistence, without compromising performance.
+The philosophy of joedb is to offer a minimalist low-level mechanism for persistence, without compromising performance.

 Context and Motivation
 ----------------------